edraj/dmart/frontend/src/routes/docs/Automated-Cli-Tool.md

 ```

-## Conclusion
+**Conclusion**

-The DMart CLI tool is a powerful interface for managing resources on a DMart server.
+This tool is a powerful interface for managing resources on the server.
 With its interactive prompt, command auto-completion, and robust set of commands, it simplifies the management of spaces and resources.

 ```